mattberjon/auditory-motion-perception/filehne.rst

 the participants head should cross the :math:`0^\circ` at the same time (:numref:`fig-xp-explanation`).

-.. _fig_xp_explanation:
+.. _fig-xp-explanation:

 .. figure:: _static/xp_explanation.svg
-   :align: center

   Process of the experiment over time and angular position of the head.
 The black plain line represents the head movement when the pursuit stimulus is on.
 The Black dashed line, the head movement when the pursuit is off.
 The blue thick line represents the test presentation.

-.. _tab-pursuit_info:
+.. _tab-pursuit-info:

 +------------------------------+----------------------+-------------------------------------+-------------------------------------+
 | Condition (:math:`^\circ/s`) | Duration (:math:`s`) | Displacement range (:math:`^\circ`) | Total displacement (:math:`^\circ`) |